Academic league: Motivations and critics

 They are extracurricular activities, so participation highlights the students' motivation to active pursuit of knowledge.
 The academic leagues have optional participation, being environments theoretically free of academic formalities, with a system of self-management of learning and have a mitigation of the classic hierarchical environment of the teacher-student relationship.
 Thus, it is understood that learning within them becomes more enjoyable.
 Some Brazilian authors, however, list critiques to the academic leagues.
 The possible subversion of the formal curricular structure, reproduction of academic defects, early specialization, the risk of the practice of medicine without guidance and supervision, and the emphasis on teaching and research to the detriment of university extension, reduced to specific campaigns and activities.

 There are many motivations that lead students to participate in an academic league: need to approach clinical practice, deficiencies in the curriculum, search for social recognition, among others.
 Therefore, it is to be expected that there is immense variability among the academic leagues, showing that because it is a student initiative and based on an initial problem, each group of students finds ways to deal with such problems.

 Base-activities

 Despite the variability, however, it is possible to note the base-activity pattern in the teaching-research-extension tripod.
 In general, all academic leagues have periodic programmed activities with the objective of discussing the subject of interest among the students, based on theoretical basis, in the form of classes, discussion of articles or seminars.
 Also, most of the leagues described participation in academic events, as listeners, lecturers or carrying out scientific papers.

 Health sciences

 Although the academic leagues started and is still a theme predominantly related to the medical students, they have been created in other health sciences.
-Sometimes, academic leagues are created to “workaround” problems of the curricula.
+Sometimes, academic leagues are created to "work around" problems of the curricula.